Open Until Filled

 - 10 paid Holidays PLUS 2 Personal Holidays to be used at the employee’s discretion.

 - Comprehensive Medical, Vision, and Dental insurance coverage.

-This description is intended to provide a snapshot of the work performed and is not designed to contain a comprehensive inventory of all responsibilities within this role.
-A full position description will be provided if invited to an initial interview.
+This description is intended to provide a snapshot of the work performed and is not designed to contain a comprehensive inventory of all duties, responsibilities, and qualifications required of the position.

 CCC values and celebrates diversity in race, heritage, ethnicity, gender identity and expression, sexual orientation, religion, age, and disability.
 We are an Equal Opportunity Employer and we prioritize active inclusion of diverse staff.

 As an agency deeply rooted in recovery, part of our policy and commitment to a drug and alcohol-free workplace includes post-offer, pre-employment drug screens.
 Please note we follow Federal Guidelines regarding prohibited substances, even for those legal at the state level.